 Where the change is most noticeable is in the cloudiness and rainfall.
 It is well known that London is rainy and sunny days are rare.
 But in March the trend changes, the probability of rain decreases and the number of clear days and hours of sunshine increases.

 If you are cold do not forget to pack coats and thicker clothes in your suitcase.
 But don't forget the short sleeves either.
 London is special even for the weather and in the same day you can experience the 4 seasons.

 Sightseeing in London in March

 The peak tourist season in London is between spring and summer mainly because of the weather.
 The problem is the sheer volume of people visiting the city in those months.
-March is a month of transition between the cold and the arrival of heat.
+March is a month of transition between the cold and the arrival of the heat.
 Tourists begin to arrive in greater numbers in the third month of the year but far from the overcrowding of the summer.

 Since it is not high season, prices are not so high and it is easier to find good deals.
 The downside is perhaps the unpredictability of the weather.
 In March you can experience winter cold and spring temperatures in a few days.
-So you have to load your suitcase with warm clothes and at the same time with more spring clothes.
+So you have to pack your suitcase with warm clothes and at the same time with more spring clothes.